pixelpoems/silverstripe-search/README.md

 }
 ```
 All the Variables, that are added here can be accessed in your custom `Ajax/SerachList.ss`.

+## Inline Search
+This module includes an inline search.
+The listing within the inline search will display up to ten search results and a "See more..." item which navigates to the search page which will display all search results in a list.

 ## Enable Search on DataObjects
 TODO